jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Submodules in Integration Tests/task.md

 ownership rules help prevent some kinds of bugs, tests are still important to reduce logic bugs having to do with how your code is expected to behave.

+_You can refer to the following chapter in the Rust Programming Language Book: [Submodules in Integration Tests](https://doc.rust-lang.org/stable/book/ch11-03-test-organization.html#submodules-in-integration-tests)_